lbnl-science-it/OOD_training_Feb2023/OOD_trainining_28July.md

 - If you have account on Lawrencium then open OOD dashboard and try it yourself as we go.
 - Don't have account on Lawrencium?
 Don't worry!
 You can watch for now and try it later using training materail.
-- Training material is available on GitHub(https://github.com/lbnl-science-it/OOD_training_july2022.git/.)
+- Training material is available on GitHub(https://github.com/lbnl-science-it/OOD_training_Feb2023.git.)
-- Recording for the training will be available in the same GitHub repository.
+- Recording for the training will be available here[https://it.lbl.gov/resource/hpc/for-users/training-and-tutorials/].
 - How to use Lawrencium?
   - Documentation page [link](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/)
 ---